 Dr. Shastri notes that in certain instances, a tilted or retroverted uterus can be associated with other conditions such as endometriosis or pelvic scarring, which in themselves can make it more difficult to conceive, but it’s not usually the tilt of the uterus that’s a problem.
 “Difficulty with conception is perhaps due to associated scarring of the tubes or ovaries,” Shastri says.

-Causes of a Titled or Retroverted Uterus
+Causes of a Tilted or Retroverted Uterus

 - Genetics: Sometimes it just comes down to how a woman was born.
 Some women are born with a tipped uterus.

 - Age and Childbirth: As a woman matures, especially after menopause or childbirth, the pelvic muscles around the uterus may weaken and become tipped.
 After childbirth, the uterus will return to its normal position in most cases.

 - Pregnancy or Other Health Conditions: After pregnancy, a woman’s uterus can become enlarged causing it to shift position.
 Fibroids or tumors may also contribute to the uterus tipping.

 - Scarring: Scarring or adhesions can occur in the uterus as a result of conditions such as endometriosis fibroids, tumors, or infection and cause the uterus to be tipped.